 What are some of these magical processes?
 Glad you asked!

 Service Request Management

-Any incoming inquires asking for access to applications, software licenses, password resets, or new hardware is classified as Service Requests.
+Any incoming inquiries asking for access to applications, software licenses, password resets, or new hardware are classified as Service Requests.
 These requests are often recurring and can be made into simple, duplicable procedures.
-These repeatable procedures will help IT teams provide quick service for the recurring requests.
-Applying well-designed practices to your Jira Service Management application can streamline the process for an organizations' customer to create Service Requests and for internal IT teams to act on the Service Requests.
+These repeatable procedures will help IT teams provide quick service for recurring requests.
+Applying well-designed practices to your Jira Service Management application can streamline the process for an organization's customer to create Service Requests and for internal IT teams to act on the Service Requests.